sargentogato/Tetris-sg/README.md

   - The drawPieces method (switch statement instead of if statement)
   - the drawBoard function (switch statement instead of if statement)
 - It has been separated the pieces variable to a new file call pieces.js

+#### 11 Octubre 2020

+- The design it has been changed entirely
+- It has been corrected some bugs when the "Play again" was pressed

 ## Thanks